makezurich/make-zurich.github.io/guidelines/index.md

 ## License

-The following licensing conditions apply to works created at [Make Zurich 2017](https://makezurich.ch):
+The following licensing conditions apply to works created at [Make Zurich Vol. II](https://makezurich.ch):

   - No transfer of rights: everyone retains the rights to anything he or she has created.
   - Waiver: No one will exercise any rights of exclusivity with respect to information she/he brings in, even if she/he otherwise could exercise such right of exclusivity under the law.